Hungary dual citizenship: complete guide

 Dual citizenship is permitted for Americans, allowing them to obtain Hungarian citizenship without giving up their US passport.

-In the United States, individuals holding dual citizenship are primarily recognized as American citizens.
+In the United States, individuals holding dual citizenship are primarily recognised as American citizens.
 Dual nationals must use their US passport to enter and leave the United States.

 American citizens are subject to US taxation on worldwide income, regardless of their place of residence.
 This means Americans must report and potentially pay taxes on income earned abroad.
 Since the termination of the double taxation avoidance treaty between the USA and Hungary on January 1st, 2024, citizens may be subject to taxation on the same foreign income in both countries.